dPaliura/Control_theory_labs/README.md

 ### Laboratory work 1

-Task of this work is in to find control of boat which moves on plane from point (0, 0) to some stable target with speed v.
-There is a vector field of stream on plane.
-Vector of stream is parallel to abscissa and perpendicular to ordinate in each plane point.
+The task of this work is to find control of boat which moves on a plane from point
+(0, 0) to some stable target with speed v.
+There is a vector field of the stream on a plane.
+The vector of the stream is parallel to abscissa and perpendicular to ordinate in each plane point.
 Speed of stream is dependent of y coordinate and expressed as s(y) = s0 * f(y), where s0 - initial speed of stream (on abscissa axis), f(y) - some function, for example, f(y) = sin(y).
-Target point defined in Polar Coordinate system with next parameters: l - distance to target from origin, phi - angle between abscissa axis and vector from origin to target. v, s0, l, phi, f(y) - problem parameters.
-It is set to solve problem by aiming method.
+Target point defined in Polar Coordinate system with next parameters: l - distance to the target from the origin, phi - the angle between the abscissa axis and vector from the origin to target. v, s0, l, phi, f(y) - problem parameters.
+It is set to solve the problem with the aiming method.

 Laboratory work task includes research of problem parameters influence.
-Research was made and it was proposed alternative algorithm of the problem solution.
-Proposed algorithm was compared to aiming method.
+The research was made and it was proposed an alternative algorithm of the problem solution.
+The proposed algorithm was compared to the aiming method.
 File in directory lab1 [report.pdf](https://github.com/dPaliura/Control_theory_labs/blob/main/lab1/research.pdf)
-contains full research of parameters, target reach conditions formulation and prove, proposed algorithm formulation and implementation with R language.
+contains full research of parameters, target reach conditions formulation and proof, proposed algorithm formulation and implementation with R language.

 Program developed with R language (R version 4.0.4) in RStudio Desktop environment under Ubuntu 20.4.

-To run program you need to run script main.R inside lab1 folder.
-Other scripts must be in the same folder with main.R script.
+To run the program you need to run script main.R inside the lab1 folder.
+Other scripts must be in the same folder as main.R script.

-The result of program run is description of input data, description of key model variables and plot with boat movement to target.
+The result of program run contains a description of input data, description of key model variables, and plot with boat movement to the target.

-One great issue of this problem solution is used method.
-It is not always achievable target will be reached with used method.
-For example, in my variant where parameters are set as: s0 = sqrt(n), v = sqrt(n), l = n, phi = n*pi/25, f(y) = y; n = 15 - student number in group list.
+One great issue of this problem solution is the used method.
+It is not always achievable target will be reached with the used method.
+For example, in my variant where parameters are set as: s0 = sqrt(n), v = sqrt(n), l = n, phi = n*pi/25, f(y) = y; n = 15 - the student's number in group list.
-In fact, stream blows boat to the side when it approaches to target by vertical.
+Stream blows boat to the side when it approaches to target by vertical.
 Given method does not work when n > 2.
-But it is obviously solvable, because of f(y) could be used to move around to be blown to the target side by the stream direction afterward.
+But it is solvable because f(y) could be used to move around to be blown to the target side by the stream direction afterward.

-Developed program foreseen two ways of data input:
+The developed program foresees two ways of data input:
-+ By default - input data according to variant with n = 15
++ By default - input data according to the variant with n = 15
-+ By hand - each parameter must be entered by user through console.
++ By hand - each parameter must be entered by the user through the console.
   And it is available to use R language: you can use built-in functions as cos(), exp(), sqrt(), log() and other mathematical functions and expressions.
   It is needed to be evaluated as numbers.
-Also program is restartable.
-After model compilation and interpretation the user is asked to restart program.
+Also, the program is restartable.
+After model compilation and interpretation, the user is asked to restart the program.

 ## UA